Stamford, CT Anesthesia Injury Attorney

 Some of the more common errors leading to anesthesia injury involve direct, improper usage of anesthetics, such as when too much or too little is used or when an anesthetic reacts dangerously with another drug being used on the patient.
 Anesthesiologists can also err by failing to properly monitor the patient’s oxygen level during surgery.
 Not only is failure to properly monitor a patient during anesthesia a problem, the failure to quickly recognize and correct a mistake is also a common fault of anesthesiologists and their surgical teams.
 However, it is not always a mistake of the medical team that causes a complication – errors can also be caused by some systematic or manufacturer mistake, such as improper labeling of drugs or defective equipment being used to administer the anesthetic or monitor the patient.

-Contact Berkowitz and Hanna LLC to Discuss Your Anesthesia Injury Case
+Contact Berkowitz Hanna to Discuss Your Anesthesia Injury Case

 Anesthesia injury litigation can be highly complex.
 It involves a technical medical field, and myriad factors may have played a role in the mistake and subsequent injury.
 There could be many possible defendants, including the anesthesiologist, surgeon, surgical team, hospital, manufacturer of the anesthesia, and manufacturer(s) of the equipment used to administer the anesthesia and monitor the patient.